skiplang/skip/docs/overview/nullability.md

 }
 ```

-That is useful when a value is sometimes present but not always, the way to de-sugar an Option value is by using pattern-matching.
+That is useful when a value is sometimes present but not always.
+The way to de-sugar an `Option` value is by using pattern matching.
 Also, because the type is used so often, there is a bit of syntax to avoid spelling out the word `Option` every time. `?Int` stands for `Option<Int>`.
-It is placed before (and not after) the type to make generics more readable: `MyGeneric<...>?` is less readable than `?MyGeneric<...>`, but of course that is debatable.
+It is placed before (and not after) the type to keep the `?` readily visible even with generics : `MyGeneric<...>?` is arguably less readable than `?MyGeneric<...>`.

 ```
 fun zeroIfUndefined(value: Option<Int>): Int {